Arrange a special order

 Pick up locally

-Pick up your Cambodian riels with no hassles from 140+ stores across Australia.
+Pick up your Cambodian riels with no hassles from one of our many stores across Australia.

 About the currency

 Coins and notes

 No true venture to another world could be complete without a completely new currency system.
 In Cambodia you’ll find coins worth 50, 100, 200 and 500 riels, then notes taking you through 50, 100, 500, 1,000, 2,000, 5,000, 10,000, 20,000, 50,000 and even 100,000 riels.
 That’s a big note.

 - Many believe the term ‘riel’ came from the Mekong River fish, but it’s more likely to have been a spin-off of the Mexican real used in Cambodia up to the mid-19th century.
 That kind of makes way more sense anyway.

 - Towns by the borders will often accept the currency of their neighbours.
 So if you pay a visit to Ha Tien, most establishments should accept Vietnamese dongs as well as riels.